 How to strengthen stabilizer muscles is a common question asked by young lifters.
 When I started my fitness journey at the age of 16, no one knew a sh*t about technical terminologies like “stabilizer muscles”, we were all focused on doing what our coach asked us to do.

 The new generation lifters are way more curious about understanding new concepts of bodybuilding and if you are reading this article that means you belong to the same category.
+Here is a list of practical tips to strengthen your stabilizer muscles:

 Understanding the stabilizer muscles requires an understanding of basic biomechanics first.
 So if you don’t have knowledge about the basic skeletal muscle anatomy then you might find it difficult to understand.
 I will try to answer every question by giving relevant examples, so bear with me and let’s understand the basics first.